dscout/velge/README.md

 bower install jquery
 ```

-Alernativly you can sawp in jquery from a CDN if you don't have bower installed:
+Alernativly you can swap in jquery from a CDN if you don't have bower installed:

 ```html
 <!-- replace this -->